griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``Tier``
      - A tier suggesting the suitability of variants for use in vaccines.
    * - ``Ref Match`` (T/F) (optional)
-     - Was there a BLAST or reference fasta match of the mutated peptide sequence to the reference proteome?
+     - Was there a match of the mutated peptide sequence to the reference proteome?
    * - ``Evaluation``
      - Column to store the evaluation of each variant when evaluating the run in pVACview.
 Either ``Accept``, ``Reject``, or ``Review``.